 VR pain research: Shown to alleviate acute and chronic pain, brain believes what it sees.

 100: Percent as total.
-Century, Kármán line at 100 km, water boils at standard pressure.
-Decimal bias in measurement, HTTP status 100, top score, nanoparticle cutoff once set at 100 nm.
+Century.
+The Kármán line, at app.
+100 km above sea level, marks the conventional boundary between Earth’s atmosphere and outer space.
+Water boils at 100°C at standard pressure.
+Decimal bias in measurement.
+Top score.
+HTTP status 100 Continue.
+Nanoparticle cutoff once set at 100 nm.

 127: /127.0.0.1, localhost, computer talking to itself, inner loop, self-address.